elixirhealth/design-docs/docs/DD04-key-service/README.md

 #### key sampling

 Multiple keys per entity give anonymity when every Libri data exchange is public.
 Knowing that author pub key X sent something to reader pub key Y does not tell you who is sending data to whom, unless those entities publish their public keys somewhere else.
 But if every entity just used one public key, it might be possible to re-identify entities based solely on who is sharing data with whom.
-To thwart any malicious activity like this, each entity has many public keys, say 64 author and 64 reader, so reidentification becomes practically unfeasible.
+To thwart any malicious activity like this, each entity has many public keys, say 64 author and 64 reader, so reidentification becomes practically infeasible.

-When an entity A wants to send data to entity B, A requests a sample of B's keys (say, 8) and then randomly selects a key from that sample to use for each exchange.
+When entity A wants to send data to entity B, A requests a sample of B's keys (say, 8) and then randomly selects a key from that sample to use for each exchange.
 A malicious client intent on discovering all of B's reader public keys (so as to re-identify all their data exchanges) might request many samples and with enough requests indeed get every one.
 To thwart this possibility, A only ever sees a certain number (say, 8) of B's keys.
 This number is thus the maximum number of keys that A can sample for B. If B rotates their keys, adding some new ones and disabling others, A will get some/all different keys after this rotation, but it will still always be a subset of B's full key-set.

 One approach to implementing these sampling limitations would be to split each entity's keys up into batches of 8, say, and store which batch every other entity has access to.
 But storing and updating that access is a bit annoying, so we'd prefer to avoid it if we can.
 Instead, we propose the following when A requests a sample of B's keys:
 - service get's all of B's active reader keys from storage (e.g., 64 keys)
 - service then computes the SHA256-HMAC of each key using B's entity ID as the MAC key
 - keys are ordered by these MACs and the first 8 are available for sampling

 This approach does not require storing ACLs between pairs of entities and also evolves easily as new keys are added and old keys are disabled.
 It also guarantees that for a fixed set of B's keys, A always samples from the same subset of 8.
+It also gives a different subset for every requesting entity.